jameslongstaff/react-trello-clone/README.md

 # React Redux Trello clone with NodeJS, Mongo API

-This is a work in progress clone version of trello that I am producing in my own time in order to get some practical experience and further develop my knowledge and understanding of JavaScript.
+This is a work in progress basic clone version of trello.
+I am using this project to get some practical experience and further develop my knowledge and understanding of JavaScript applications using Front End frameworks, in conjunction with Javascript based API's.

 ## Getting Started